hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/23- Terraform Functions.md

-ceil: Rounds a number up to the nearest integer
+`ceil`: Rounds a number up to the nearest integer